 The typical compensation for tinnitus is $175.51.
 That’s a 10% disability rating with no additional dependents, SMC, Aid and Attendance, or any other add-ons.

-As part of your disability claim, we’ll fill out a form 21-4138 STATEMENT IN SUPPORT OF CLAIM to explain what made the most noise during your enlistment.
-Remember, any kind of verifiable evidence (your company was regularly carrying M67s and you have a buddy statement or a picture to prove it) will help your claim.
-Even better, give our number to your buddy and we’ll help both of you get your VA disability application sent in.
+As part of your disability claim, we’ll fill out a form 21-4138 to explain what made the most noise during your enlistment.
+Remember, any kind of verifiable evidence (ie. your company was regularly carrying M67s and you have a buddy statement or a picture to prove it) will help your claim.

 There are standardized, measurable tests for hearing loss and you will have to go through at least one of them.
 They test different levels of hearing impairment so that the VA can rate your ability to hear accurately.
 You may have the hearing test multiple times, as your family doctor is qualified to test your hearing at one level, but he or she can’t give you your rating.